Burripalem: Government and politics

 Burripalem gram panchayat is the local self-government of the village.
 There are 12 wards, each represented by an elected ward member.
-The sarpanch is elected indirectly by the ward members; the seat is presently vacant.
+The sarpanch is elected indirectly by the ward members; the seat is presently held by Pemmasani Purushotama Rao.
 The village is administered by the Tenali Mandal Parisha at the intermediate level of panchayat raj institutions.

 Transport

 The village has road connectivity to Tenali by the Tenali–Burripalem road.

-This village got adopted by Mahesh Babu after his film Srimanthudu which portraits the same concept of adoption of villages.
+This village was adopted by actor Mahesh Babu after his film Srimanthudu portrayed the concept of adoption of villages.

-The Tenali railway station is 10 km from here.
+The village is 10 km from Tenali railway station.